kaiznanji/CovidScan/README.md

 ### Pre-Processing

 I handled image proccessing and manipulation using the SciPy library which is popular for handling 3D images.
+The image was resized to the dimensions of 64 by 64 by 32 for proccessing and memory purposes.
 The sample dataset used 80% for training and 20% for testing.
 I also used MatPlotLib to visualize a slice of a CT scan with signs of COVID-19.
 The image can be viewed below.

 <p align="center">
   <img src="https://github.com/kaiznanji/CovidScan/blob/main/images/img.png?raw=true" width="200" height="200"/>